smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 ## Impact on existing code

-Above mentioned changes need to be implemented in SDL Core, the Java Suite proxy, and the iOS proxy libraries.
+Above mentioned changes need to be implemented in SDL Core, the Java Suite app library, and the iOS app library.

 ## Alternatives considered